 Here’s a video where you can see an example for every mode.
 I grabbed this image from Pixabay and chose 1280x720px size.
 After that, I created a new slider which has 1200x500px size.
 To illustrate the tile mode better, I used 640x360px image at its slide.
 In the video, I’ll show how each mode handles the image in the preview’s default desktop, tablet and mobile view.

-Mobile and tablet optimization: device specific slide background images
+Mobile and tablet optimization: create optimized images

 Other background types in Smart Slider 3